stefanrinderle/softvis3d/README.md

 SonarQube dependent java classes and sonarqube deployment details.
 See module for details.

-## Integration tests

-E2E integration test setup with docker to be able to check the plugin against multiple SonarQube versions.

 ## License

 GNU LESSER GENERAL PUBLIC LICENSE Version 3